This article will illustrate tools you can use to monitor performance of various advertising methods.

 The following schedule identifies the four methods used and their respective results averaged over the total number of attempts:

 I didn’t include the TV Ad because the owner did it one time and it is very expensive.
 It was for the biggest holiday of the year and the local fair was going on about one block down the road.
-So lots of folks showed up and it was indeed a good weekend.
+Lots of folks showed up and it was indeed a good weekend.
 Personally, I think it is the owner’s one chance of getting his family on TV.
-So I don’t include the results with my analysis.
+I don’t include the results with my analysis.

 With the above information it is time to evaluate the outcomes.
 We had several meetings with management and even sales reps to get input as to the results and the following is the objective and subjective feedback related to each: